-In the Orthodox Church, there are moments when the perception of God’s presence and actions feels more pronounced.
+In the Orthodox Church, there are moments when God’s presence and actions feel more pronounced.
 Orthodox Christians call these events Holy Sacraments or Holy Mysteries.
 Not only do the Sacraments reveal God to us, but they also make us receptive to Him.
 They affect our personal relationships with God and with one another.

-In this post, I will explore seven Holy Sacraments and explain them to those of you interested in, or unfamiliar with, the Orthodox Faith.
+In this post, we explore seven Holy Sacraments and explain them to those of you interested in, or unfamiliar with, the Orthodox Faith.

 Sacrament of Baptism

 The Sacrament of Baptism incorporates us into the Orthodox Church, the Body of Christ.
 It is our introduction to the life of the Holy Trinity.
 As the priest submerges one into the waters of Baptism three times (in the name of the Trinity), one dies to the old ways of sin and is born to a new life in Christ.
 Baptism is one’s public identification with Christ’s Death and victorious Resurrection.

 Following the custom of the early Church, Orthodoxy encourages the baptism of infants.
 She believes the Sacrament bears witness to God’s action of choosing a child to become part of His people.
 From the day of baptism, children are expected to mature in the life of the Spirit, through their family and the Church.
 Adults wishing to become Orthodox may experience Baptism if there was no previous baptism in the name of the Trinity.